TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 #### Age Restricted
 While you may grow in power through experience and adventuring, you cannot advance to 19th level until you advance your age category, becoming an ancient dragon of your species.
 To advance your age category, you must be 18th level and have a hoard with a value equivalent to the combined wealth of a small nation, the exact quantity of which is determined by the DM.
 When you have met both prerequisites, you must hibernate with your treasure hoard for a period of time determined by the DM, rapidly maturing your body.
 At the end of your hibernation, you awaken as an ancient dragon of your species.

-### Draconic Instinct: Cunning
-You stalk your prey from the shadows, striking with frightening speed.
-While not wearing armor, your AC is equal to 13 + your Dexterity modifier, and your speed is calculated as though you were one size category larger than your normal size accord ing to the Speed column of the Features by Constitution table.

-Additionally, your natural weapons are considered finesse weapons, and you are proficient in Dexterity saving throws.
-Finally, your dragon save DC is calculated as follows:
-- Dragon save DC = 8 + your proficiency bonus + your Dexterity modifier

-### Hoard
-A dragon’s hoard is essential to its growth and health, and you must maintain your hoard to advance as a dragon.
-The area where you keep your hoard is considered your lair, which you must safeguard against would-be thieves.
-Starting at 1st level you should work with the DM to determine the location of your lair.
-You may relocate your lair later.
-If you are playing in a dragonflight, you must decide where to house your collective, working together to amass a hoard larger than any of you could achieve alone.
-Your hoard is more than treasure—it is a part of you.
-As you advance in levels and grow in age, the area around it may gain special magical properties befitting your species.
-The details of these effects and their impact on you are detailed in chapter 4.

-### Family Trait: Psionic Power: Telekinesis
-You can telekinetically manipulate unattended objects within 300 ft. of you.
-To do so, you must use your action to seize control of the object, which cannot weigh more than you do.
-While manipulating an object in this manner, you can expend your movement to move the object a distance through the air equal to the movement expended.
-A creature within reach can attempt to free a telekinetically manipulated object from your influence by taking an action to succeed on a Strength (Athletics) check versus your dragon save DC.
-While you manipulate an object in this manner, you must concentrate (as though concentrating on a spell), and the effect ends if the object is ever more than 300 ft. from you.

 ### Dragon Paradigm: Arcanist